• WORK

 An archaeological museum must find the delicate balance between heritage conservation exposed and release to the public.
 A site museum, as the Paracas, acquires the additional challenge of having to integrate into the landscape that was the cradle of this culture, which is now part of the most important biological and landscaping reserve of the Peruvian coastal desert.

 The museum is built entirely with salt-resistant reddish pozzolan cement.
 The exposed concrete and polished cement that constitute its materiality, blends with the neighboring red dunes.
-The patina left by builders in the polished cement give to the museum a ceramic look that resembles the pre-Columbian ceramics that are exposed inside.
+The patina left by builders in the polished cement gives the museum a ceramic look that resembles the pre-Columbian ceramics that are exposed inside.

 PLACE OF REMEMBRANCE